zaman-37/CSE-2210-Data-Structures-and-Algorithm-/README.md

 	The borrowed book is marked as "unavailable," and the transaction is pushed onto a stack for record-keeping.

 6.	**Returning Books**:
-	The return_book function updates the status of returned books to "available."
-If the book has a reservation queue, it assigns the book to the next person in the queue.
+	The return_book function updates the status of returned books to "available", if reservation queue is empty.
+Else it assigns the book to the next person in the reservation queue.
 	The transaction is logged in the stack for traceability.

 7.	**Recent Transactions**: